Put your affairs in safe hands

 (There's also a Court Registration fee of £82 per LPA.)

 Court of protection can be granted to a representative if an individual becomes incapable of managing their own affairs due to illness and/or lack of capacity and they do not have an appointed attorney under LPA.
 This is often an option if an individual has a rapid decline in their health and is suddenly unable to manage their own affairs.

 In these circumstances, we can assist with your application to the court of protection and help ensure it is promptly processes to enable you to take over the management of the individual's affairs with the minimum of delay.

 Speak to one of the friendly members of our team who will give you the guidance you need to make an application to the Court of Protection.

-A Living will, also known as an advance directive, is a written document setting out the circumstances under which you would not want to receive life-prolonging medical treatment if you become seriously ill in the future and were incapable of making your own health care decisions.
+A living will, also known as an advance directive, is a written document setting out the circumstances under which you would not want to receive life-prolonging medical treatment if you become seriously ill and were incapable of making your own health care decisions.

-Forward planning like this can help to ensure that, should you become seriously ill in the future then, your wishes with regard to medical assistance will be apparent to those administering treatment.
-Save your family from making those heart wrenching decisions and contact PM Law solicitors in Sheffield on 0114 296 5444 or get in touch via the contact form below.
+Forward planning like this can help to ensure that, should you become seriously ill in the future, you can still have control over the medical assistance you receive.
+Save your family from making difficult decisions and contact PM Law to discuss a Living Will.